 Although a majority of our revenues and expenses are denominated in U.S. dollars, our operational headquarters is in Taiwan and we report our financial results in NT dollars.
 This annual report contains translations of NT dollar amounts into U.S. dollar amounts at specific rates solely for the convenience of the reader.
-The translations of NT dollar amounts into U.S. dollar amounts for periods through December 31, 2008 were made at the year-end noon buying rate in the City of New York for cable transfers of the NT dollar as certified for customs purposes by the Federal Reserve Bank of New York ("Noon Buying Rate").
-For January 1, 2009 and all later dates and periods, the exchange rate refers to the exchange rate as set forth in the statistical release of the Federal Reserve Board.
-Unless otherwise noted, all translations from NT dollar amounts to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this annual report were made at a rate of NT\$29.14 to US\$1.00, the exchange rate in effect as of December 30, 2010.
-On June 24, 2011, the exchange rate was NT\$28.88 to US\$1.00.
+The translations of NT dollar amounts into U.S. dollar amounts in this annual report are based on the noon buying rate in the City of New York for cable transfers of the NT dollar amounts to U.S. dollar amounts to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this annual report were made at a rate of NT\$31.95 to US\$1.00, the noon buying rate in effect as of December 31, 2009.
+On June 11, 2010, the noon buying rate was NT\$32.40 to US\$1.00.